 Right To Buy moved 2,000,000 homes into private ownership.

-Many of those homes are now at risk in two ways, and their owners and those who subsidised the purchase need to contact us urgently to prevent total loss of their Right To Buy homes to their families.
+Many of those right to buy homes are now at risk in two ways, and their owners and those who subsidised the purchase need to contact us.
+This could prevent total loss of their Right To Buy homes to their families.
 For some, we are afraid it will be too late.. and that was how this topic was started. families all over the UK are losing out, now.

 Right to Buy helped by children.